Proxy Tester

 {% hint style="info" %}

-For more detailed diagnostics, you can check the proxy via the command line.
-More details: [How to check whether a proxy is working](https://docs.proxyshard.com/eng/questions-and-answers/faq/general-questions/how-to-check-proxy)
+For more detailed diagnostics, you can check the proxy through the command line.
+More details: [How to check proxy functionality](/eng/questions-and-answers/faq/general-questions/how-to-check-proxy.md)

 {% endhint %}